powerlink/powerlink-api/README.md

 **Note**

-- AND & OR conditions allow you to test multiple conditions.
+- AND & OR conditions allow you to test multiple conditions (order of operations applies).
-- Don't forget the order of operation parentheses!